preginald/cryptomite-backend/README.md

 ## Stack

 Originally this project started using the VueJs framework.
-Go to https://github.com/preginald/cryptomite-frontend for the frontend project
+Go to https://github.com/preginald/cryptomite-frontend for the frontend project.

 This repo tracks the backend API.